 Composition and Selection

 The Chief Justice will be the primary student administrator of the Honor Code and will chair Honor Code Council.
 She will preside over hearings as a nonvoting member.
 In addition, she will be a member of the College Government cabinet, and she will be eligible to attend Academic Council.
 The Deputy Chief Justice also presides over hearings as a nonvoting member.

 The Chief Justice will be elected in the spring of her junior year.
 In order to be eligible to run for election, a student must be full-time, have a cumulative GPA of at least 3.0, and have served on Honor Code Council for at least one year.
 Candidates will be interviewed and recommended by the outgoing Chief Justice, the Dean of Students, and the Honor Code Administrative Coordinator.
 If no suitable candidate runs, eligibility will be extended to all rising seniors, whether or not they have served on Honor Code Council, as long as they meet the other criteria.
 The Deputy Chief Justice must be a rising junior or senior with one year of experience on Honor Code Council.
 The Chief Justice will appoint the Deputy Chief Justice through the Student Organizations and Appointments Committee (SOAC) for a one-year term.

 The Honor Code Administrative Coordinator is a guide to Honor Code Procedures.
-S/he gathers information related to charges, for questions related to hearing procedure, and for notifications pertaining to cases and decisions.
-The Administrative Coordinator will also consult within the field of student conduct administration.
-Within Honor Code Council, s/he raises questions of best practice, and facilitates trainings with the Chief Justice.
+S/he gathers information related to charges, answers questions related to hearing procedure, and assists with notifications pertaining to cases and decisions.
+The Administrative Coordinator will also consult for best practices within the field of student conduct administration.
+Within Honor Code Council, s/he makes recommendations for best practice, and facilitates trainings with the Chief Justice.
 The Administrative Coordinator provides procedural counsel to all parties involved in cases of alleged violation of the Honor Code.
 S/he attends hearings as a nonvoting member.

 Eight faculty members will be appointed by the Agenda Committee of Academic Council for staggered three-year terms.
 One faculty member will be the representative to the Hearing Review Panel.

-The Dean of Students (or her/his designee) will serve as the administrative representative of the College and will be the advisor to Honor Code Council.
+The Dean of Students (or her/his designee) will serve as the administrative representative of the College and will be an advisor to Honor Code Council.
 S/he will be a voting member of Honor Code Council.